- Full Name

 - 14 August 2012

-Matty James arrived at King Power Stadium from Manchester United in the summer of 2012.
+James arrived at King Power Stadium from Manchester United in the summer of 2012 as one of Nigel Pearson's first signings of his second spell at King Power Stadium.

-After graduating from the United academy, he signed professional terms in July 2009 and was a central figure for the reserves before his spells at Deepdale.
+After graduating from Manchester United's prestigious academy, he signed professional terms at Old Trafford in July 2009 and was a central figure for the reserves before two loan spells at Preston North End.

-James’ growing reputation was cemented by some fantastic all-action displays for City in his debut 2012/13 season at King Power Stadium, during which he forged an impressive partnership with Andy King in the final stages to help City secure a play off spot.
+James' all-action displays for City in his debut 2012/13 season at King Power Stadium enabled him to forge an impressive partnership with Andy King in the final stages to help City secure a play off spot.

 The midfielder made 30 appearances in all competitions and scored four times – including City’s opener in the memorable 3-2 final day victory over Nottingham Forest at the City Ground.

-In 2013/14 James continued to build on that impressive debut season, with 40 appearances, mostly alongside former Manchester United colleague Danny Drinkwater, helping to see him named the Club’s Young Player of the Year.
+In 2013/14, James continued to build on that impressive debut season, with 40 appearances as Leicester won promotion, helping to see him named the Club’s Young Player of the Year.

-He built on that with a series of fine display for Leicester City in the Premier League and forged formidable partnership with Esteban Cambiasso in the heart of midfield.
+He built on that with a series of fine display for Leicester City in the Premier League and forged formidable midfield union with Esteban Cambiasso in the heart of midfield.

-An unfortunate anterior cruciate ligament injury against Southampton in May 2015 saw him sidelined for a lengthy period.
+An unfortunate anterior cruciate ligament injury against Southampton in May 2015, though, saw him sidelined for a lengthy period, but he briefly returned against Manchester City in December 2016.